 Although most people know that landing of pets on the islands is prohibited, they probably never imagine the danger domestic animals can pose to wildlife.
 In 1999, canine distemper killed almost all of the island foxes on the eastern portion of Catalina Island.
 Island foxes are highly sensitive to disease, and pets and their droppings can spread pathogens and cause other problems for wildlife.
 Even vaccinated and apparently healthy animals can be carriers of diseases that are potentially lethal to island foxes.
 Although no one wants to leave a pet at home when they visit the islands, this is probably the best way of avoiding the temptation to land your pet on the islands.

-- Private Boaters and Rodents
+- Private Boaters and Rodents and Marine Invasives

 Private boaters should be particularly diligent to ensure that no unwelcome animals are living on their boats that could be accidentally transferred to an island.
 Rats and mice should be eliminated on all boats through the use of traps.
 Proper storage of food and monitoring for rodent sign will go a long ways to ensuring that your boat does not become the accidental conveyance for rodents to the Channel Islands.